 As demonstrated in the examples above, the fundamental attribution error is considered a powerful influence on how we explain the behaviors of others.
 However, it should be noted that some researchers have suggested that the fundamental attribution error may not be as powerful as it is often portrayed.
 In fact, a recent review of more than 173 published studies suggests that several factors (e.g., high levels of idiosyncrasy of the character and how well hypothetical events are explained) play a role in determining just how influential the fundamental attribution error is (Malle, 2006).
-Do people in all cultures commit the fundamental attribution an individualistic culture, that is, a culture that focuses on individual achievement and autonomy, have the greatest tendency to commit the fundamental attribution error.
+Do people in all cultures commit the fundamental attribution error?
+Research suggests that they do not.
+People from an individualistic culture, that is, a culture that focuses on individual achievement and autonomy, have the greatest tendency to commit the fundamental attribution error.